5T33Z0/OC-Little-Translated/E_Compatibility_Charts/README.md

 For an in-depth guide on choosing the best SMBIOS for your system, please refer to Dortania's [**SMBIOS Guide**](https://dortania-github-io.thrrip.space/OpenCore-Install-Guide/extras/smbios-support.html#how-to-decide)

+### Notes regarding SMBIOS
+Things you can do on Hackintoshes that you can't do on real Macs:

+- You can use higher/newer SMBIOSes to run newer versions of macOS on officially unsupported CPUs.
+- You can run older versions of macOS with newer/unknown CPUs by utilizing fake CPU-IDs.
+- You can make use of macOS Monterey's virtualization capabilities to spoof a supported SMBIOS but let the hardware use the intended SMBIOS for your CPU!
+Check my [**Boad-ID VMM spoofing**](https://github.com/5T33Z0/OC-Little-Translated/tree/main/09_Board-ID_VMM-Spoof) guide to find out how it works.

 ## AppleALC Layout IDs sorted by CODEC
 This [repo](https://github.com/dreamwhite/ChonkyAppleALC-Build) contains all available AppleALC Layout IDs based on the name of the CODEC.